RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

 </div>
 <br />

-We can see that there is a black background and some white bubbles, in this example tha background color is 0 and the bubble color is 255.
-Finally, all the bubbles that touches the edge of the image should be removed.
+We can see that there are a black background and some white bubbles, in this example, the background color is 0 and the bubble color is 255.
+Finally, all the bubbles that touch the edge of the image should be removed.
 So here is the final code.

 To count the bubbles we search in the image for a white pixel, if we find we use the FloodFill algorithm to paint the object as black.
 Here you can see more details about<a href="https://en.wikipedia.org/wiki/Flood_fill">FloodFill.</a>